 A BIT ABOUT ME

-I live in Canterbury, England with my wonderful, supportive husband.
+With my wonderful, supportive husband, I live in Canterbury, England - a World Heritage site roughly 70 miles from London.
 We have one son, who lives and works in London.

 I have always enjoyed crafts of all kinds, from flower arranging to rug making, and I collected quilts long before I began to make them.
 I began patchwork and quilting more than 25 years ago, and it became a life-long passion (I am delighted to say!).